bchu/bchu.github.io/source/_posts/2013-07-11-grunt-by-example-a-tutorial-for-javascripts-task-runner.markdown

 ---
 layout: post
-url_title: "Grunt by Example - A Tutorial for JavaScript's Task Runner"
+title: "Grunt by Example - A Tutorial for JavaScript's Task Runner"
-title: "Grunt by Example -<br>A Tutorial for JavaScript's Task Runner"
+html_title: "Grunt by Example -<br>A Tutorial for JavaScript's Task Runner"
 date: 2013-07-11 16:35
 comments: true
 categories: [JavaScript, tutorial]